inkstitch/inkstitch/collections/_docs/en/004-011-thread-color.md

 ## Generate Color Palette

-This is not a part of an upcoming Ink/Stitch version and not available in Ink/Stitch v2.1.2 {: .notice--warning }
+This is part of an upcoming Ink/Stitch version and not available in Ink/Stitch v2.1.2 {: .notice--warning }

 Inkscape allows to generate `.gpl` color palette files.
 But it doesn't allow us to order color swatches properly.